aws-quickstart/cdk-eks-blueprints/docs/addons/fluxcd.md

 This add-on installs [fluxcd](https://fluxcd.io/).

 Flux is a declarative, GitOps-based continuous delivery tool that can be integrated into any CI/CD pipeline.
-The ability to manage deployments to multiple remote Kubernetes clusters from a central management cluster, support for progressive delivery, and multi-tenancy are some of the notable features of Flux.
+The ability to manage deployments to multiple remote Kubernetes clusters from a central management cluster, support for progressive delivery, and multi-tenancy are some of the notable features of Flux

 ## Usage